dianaventura/A-Year-In-the-Life/README.md

 - **Work Schedules:** Balancing life and work - a look into my work schedules and university timetables. 💼
 - **Mood Data:** Adjectives used, number of pages written and a mood score from each entry. 🎢

-## 🔥 Key Features
-1. **Activity Analysis:** Step by step, day by day - how active was I really? 🏃‍♂️
-2. **Music Listening Habits:** How is are my listening preferences tied to my mood?🎵
-3. **Work Commitments:** When was I busiest?
-When was I the most creative, happiest?
-Are these related?🕒
-4. **Mood Trends:** What makes me tick?
-Analyzing mood patterns and their ties to life's rhythms. 🌈

 ## 💡 Key Findings
 - **Activity Peaks:** My most active day was on Thursdays.
 I hit 8,684 steps! 🌟
 - **Music and Mood:** I'm at my happiest when I'm learning!!!
 The Lex Fridman Podcast was my most listened to artsit when I was happy. 🎸